dylanb/a11yfy/README.md

         </li>
     </ul>

-The following call will turn into a menu
+The following call will turn the above HTML into a menu that can be used with a keyboard, a mouse and a screen reader.

     jQuery("#mymenu").a11yfy("menu");